 Why hormonal imbalances actually occur?

-The main causes for hormonal imbalance are:
+The main causes of hormonal imbalance are:

-- Long gap between meals
+- The long gap between meals

 - Binge Eating